Daviddix/IP-tracker/README.md

 ## My process
 I started with building the skeleton of the app with JSX only, I then used CSS for the styling of the app.
-I added functionality with ReactJS; states, useEffect,props and so on. the IP data is gotten from the [geoify API](https://www.geo.ipfy.org) while the map is rendered with the help of [leaflet & leaflet React](https://react-leaflet.js.org/docs)
+I added functionality with ReactJS; states, useEffect,props and so on. the IP data is gotten from the [geoipfy API](https://www.geo.ipfy.org) while the map is rendered with the help of [leaflet & leaflet React](https://react-leaflet.js.org/docs)

 ### Built with